christopheryoung/chrisyoung/site/prose/blog/posts/2010-10-16_recently_read.markdown

 Of the eight or so books by Wodehouse I've read, this is among the very best.
 In fact, it gives <em>The Code of the Woosters</em> a run for its money.

 If you like Wodehouse, read this hilarious book immediately.
 If you haven't read Wodehouse, either this book or <em>The Code of the Woosters</em> is a good place to start.
-Wodehouse was best known for his the Jeeves and Wooster stories, featuring the hapless, dim-witted Bertie Wooster, always getting himself into trouble, and Jeeves, his brilliant butler, who always figures some way out of the mess.
+Wodehouse was best known for his Jeeves and Wooster stories, featuring the hapless, dim-witted Bertie Wooster, always getting himself into trouble, and Jeeves, his brilliant butler, who always figures some way out of the mess.
 It's mindless fun, but Wodehouse can turn a hell of a sentence and there is always satisfaction in getting to see one of his convoluted plots sort itself out, just as you knew it would, at the very last minute.

 <strong>P.G.
 Wodehouse. <em>Much Obliged, Jeeves</em></strong>